-Winter may seem like a bland season since warblers, tanagers and other favorite summer birds are absent.
-Backyard birders who take steps to attract winter finches, however, can enjoy outstanding seasonal color and energetic activity at their feeders and bird baths even in the coldest weather.
-These acrobatic finches are highly sought after winter visitors, and they're easy to attract with a backyard that meets their seasonal needs.
+Winter may seem like a bland season since warblers, tanagers, and other favorite summer birds are absent.
+Birders who take steps to attract winter finches, however, can enjoy outstanding seasonal color and energetic activity at their feeders and bird baths even in the coldest weather.
+These acrobatic finches are highly sought after winter visitors, and they're easy to attract with a yard that meets their seasonal needs.

 Types of Winter Finches

-The birds typically called winter finches are small finches that prefer northern climates and boreal habitats.
-In the harshest, coldest part of winter, these birds' southern migration brings them into reach of backyards in more temperate areas.
-They may also experience periodic irruptions even further south, much to the delight of backyard birders who do not have the opportunity to travel to northern areas for birding.
+The birds typically called winter finches are small finches that prefer northern climates and boreal or Arctic habitats.
+In the harshest, coldest part of winter, these birds' southern migration brings them into backyards in more temperate areas.
+They may also experience periodic irruptions even further south, much to the delight of birders who do not have the opportunity to travel to northern areas for birding.

-The exact winter finches that may appear in any backyard can vary depending on the harshness of the weather, food supplies in northern areas, predator populations and other factors.
+The exact winter finches that may appear in any yard can vary depending on the harshness of the weather, food supplies in northern areas, predator populations, and other factors.
 Some of the most highly anticipated winter visitors include:

 How to Attract Winter Finches

-Birds will readily come to a backyard that meets their survival needs.
-For winter finches migrating away from scarce food supplies and frozen habitats, that means providing rich, reliable sources of food, water and shelter for them to use.
+Birds will readily come to a yard that meets their survival needs.
+For winter finches migrating away from scarce food supplies and frozen habitats, that means providing rich, reliable sources of food, water, and shelter for them to use.

 - Food: Winter finches are typically granivorous and eat a variety of seeds.
-Adding extra Nyjer, black oil sunflower seeds, hulled sunflower and millet to feeding areas will provide an abundant food source when these flocks arrive.
+Adding extra Nyjer, black oil sunflower seeds, hulled sunflower, and millet to feeding areas will provide an abundant food source when these flocks arrive.
 Mesh or screen clinging feeders are ideal, and larger finches will visit hopper or platform feeders with comfortable perches.
-Seed-bearing flowers can also be left in a backyard for ground-feeding species to forage.
+Seed-bearing flowers can also be left standing in a yard or garden for ground-feeding species to forage.
 Feeding areas should be spacious to accommodate the large flocks these birds form so there is enough food for all.